 DMACC's Water Environmental Technology degrees and certifications have been designed for students interested in the environment, ecology and/or engineering, and who have a passion for discovery.

-With a coming wave of retirements in this industry, plus the introduction of new technology and greater demand for technicians, jobs in the water industry are expected to grow at a steady pace.
-In fact, employment of wastewater treatment technicians is projected to increase 20 percent by 2018, according to the U.S. Bureau of Labor Statistics.
+With a coming wave of retirements in this industry, plus the introduction of new technology and greater demand for technicians, jobs in the water and wastewater industry will continue to be in-demand across the country.
+In fact, it is projected that over 10,000 job openings will need to be filled by 2031.
+These are jobs that cannot be vacant in communities; treating and protecting our water supplies is an essential service.

 - Operate and maintain equipment